aminaahmed-cloud/Programming-with-Python/README.md

 Write a program that:

-- Runs until the user guesses a number.
+- runs until the user guesses a number (hint: while loop)
-- Generates a random number and asks the user to guess it.
+- generates a random number between 1 and 9 (including 1 and 9)
+- asks the user to guess the number
-- Prints feedback based on the user's guess.
+- then prints a message to the user, whether they guessed too low, too high
+- if the user guesses the number right, print out YOU WON! and exit the program

+Hint: Use the built-in random module to generate random numbers https://docs.python.org/3/library/random.html

+**Concepts covered:** Built-In Module, User Input, Comparison Operator, While loop

 ```
-# Exercise 6 code here
+from random import randint

+while True:
+    number_to_guess = randint(1, 19)
+    users_guess = int(input("Guess the number: "))

+    if users_guess == number_to_guess:
+        print("YOU WON!")
+        break

+    elif users_guess < number_to_guess:
+        print("You guessed too low")

+    elif users_guess > number_to_guess:
+        print("You guessed too high")
 ```

 ## Step 7: Working with Classes and Objects